Carter907/chime/README.md

 ## Custom Time Control 🎨

-> One of the main reasons for creating this app was to have custom time control that is rare to come across in other similar applications.
+> One of the main reasons for creating this app was to have custom time control which is rare to come across in other similar applications.

 You can easily create your own custom time control per game using the custom time control button